One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 Or: "Trending up regime with 87% confidence.
 Breadth thrust in progress, 42 of 50 advancing.
 Futures basis expanding to 48 points.
 Confluence at 74.
 Strong trend continuation conditions."
 Again, no single engine produces this finding.
 It is the convergence of multiple engines pointing in the same direction that creates the insight.

-The Scanner runs continuously during market hours and updates its findings every 5 seconds, matching the cadence of the engine loop.
+The Scanner runs continuously during market hours, matching the cadence of the engine loop.
 You do not need to refresh or re-run it.
 The current structural picture is always visible.

 Scanner vs Traditional Screeners